 *It is the responsibility of the parents/guardians or student to submit the renewal application for consideration each year.
 Students are required to maintain a 3.75 or above cumulative GPA and attach a copy of their powerschool grades to the renewal application.
 Please note that requests for renewal are not retroactive and will no longer be accepted after the deadline.

 President’s Scholarship – President’s Scholarship is awarded to students who score 95th thru 99th percentiles on the High School Placement Test.
 A $2,500 scholarship is awarded to an incoming 9th grade student for Freshman year.
-Scholarship may be renewed each school year by maintaining a 3.75 or above GPA.
+Scholarship may be renewed each school year by maintaining a 3.75 or above cumulative GPA.

 Principal’s Scholarship – The Principal’s Scholarship is awarded to students who score in the 90th thru 94th percentiles on the High School Placement Test.
 A $1,500 scholarship is awarded to an incoming 9th grade student for Freshman year.
-Scholarship may be renewed each school year by maintaining a 3.75 or above GPA.
+Scholarship may be renewed each school year by maintaining a 3.75 or above cumulative GPA.

 - The Admissions Office will notify recipients of the President’s and Principal’s Scholarship by mail.

 - Students receiving these awards must submit a renewal form each year.

 - CLICK HERE FOR THE RENEWAL FORM

 - If you have received a President or Principals Scholarship in the past, you may renew for the dollar amount granted at the time of admission as long as the required GPA is maintained.